Would you like some free food? We’re often asked “How can I save money on food?” so why not try some foraging while you’re on a walk in the country?

 Have you thought about volunteering your time for food and drink?
 ‘Pay as you feel’ cafes offer just that.
 You have some food and then you give up some of your time by doing the washing up, helping out on the counter, or serving and dishing up the food.
 It’s a great way to get a meal where don’t need to pay a penny.

-The Real Junk Food Project run these types of cafes around the UK, including Ripon, North Yorkshire, Coventry and Brighton.
+The Real Junk Food Project run these types of cafes around the UK.
 They tend to run on a pop-up basis, so it’s best checking with them directly if you want to go.

 Don’t fancy washing up?
 Well, you can always pay what you feel the meal was worth.
 Give as little or as much as you like.